toucansites/website/contents/docs/[05]templates/[04]metadata/index.md

 # Metadata

-Each template in Toucan includes a `template.yml` file located in the root of the template directory.
-This file provides essential metadata that describes the template and is used by the Toucan system to ensure compatibility and attribution.
+Every template in Toucan includes a `template.yml` file located at the root of the template directory.
+This file defines essential metadata that describes the template and is used by Toucan to ensure compatibility and provide attribution.

+## Example

-Below is an example `template.yml` file and a breakdown of each field:
+Below is a sample `template.yml` file:

 ```yml
 name: "Try-O template"